Shipu/golang-gin-boilerplate/README.md

 }
 ```

-Done !!!
+Congratulation !!!
+You have successfully generated rest crud api.

-And you can run your application with `go run main.go` command or `air`.
+Now you can run your application with `go run main.go` command or `air`.

 ## Config :

-Suppose your `config/db.go` config is:
+Suppose your config is `config/db.go`:
 ```go
 package config